Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: The Simulation Framework

 Two canonical geometries are considered to analyze discretization effects on scattering behavior: a smooth circular cylinder and a smooth sphere.
 The analytical solutions \cite{balanis2012advanced} are known for such canonical objects.
 These solutions assume plane-wave incidence, while observation points are located at a finite distance (in the near-field).
 Although the canonical validation cases assume far-field excitation, the developed RT framework naturally supports near-field transmitter configurations, which are relevant for vehicular and ISAC scenarios.

-In addition to the canonical objects, a simplified vehicle is considered to evaluate the proposed approach in a more realistic scenario and under near-field conditions.
-The vehicle model represents only the external body of a car and is constructed as a low-polygon mesh consisting of planar facets.
-Fine geometric details, such as mirrors or door handles, as well as the presence of windows, are omitted to focus on the dominant scattering mechanisms of the vehicle body.
+In addition to the canonical objects, realistic vehicle models are considered to evaluate the proposed approach in a more practical near-field scenario.
+Two levels of geometric complexity are investigated: a detailed vehicle mesh for backscattering validation against measurements and a simplified low-polygon representation for shadow region analysis.
+Both models represent only the external metallic body of the vehicle, while fine details such as mirrors, wheels, and other non-PEC components, as well as windows, are omitted to focus on the dominant scattering mechanisms.